Notes on the balance sheet

 8. Counterpart of special drawing rights allocated by the IMF

-This item is the counteritem of special drawing rights (cf. item on the asset side).
-Originally the amount of special drawing rights and their counteritem were equal.
-As a result of transactions, the Bank of Finland’s claims related to special drawing rights were smaller at the end of 2021 than their counteritem on the liabilities side of the balance sheet.
-On the liabilities side, the counteritem amounts to SDR 3,500.0 million.
-The value of the item increased in August 2021, when the IMF increased the allocation of special drawing rights.
-The Bank of Finland’s share in the allocation was SDR 2.3 billion.
-In the balance sheet, the item is presented in euro, valued at the rate prevailing on 31 December 2021 (EUR 4,325.6 million).
+This item is the counter-item of special drawing rights (SDRs, cf. item on the assets side).
+Originally, holdings of special drawing rights on the assets side of the balance sheet and their counter-item on the liabilities side matched up.
+As a result of SDR transactions, the Bank of Finland’s claims related to special drawing rights at the year-end were greater than the counter-item on the liabilities side.
+On the liabilities side, the counter-item amounts to SDR 3,500.0 million.
+The item is presented in the balance sheet in euro, valued at the rate prevailing on 31 December 2022 (EUR 4,380.9 million).

 9. Intra-Eurosystem liabilities (net)

-Intra-Eurosystem liabilities and claims have been elaborated on in more detail in the notes on the balance sheet under asset item ‘Intra-Eurosystem claims’.
+Intra-Eurosystem liabilities and claims are elaborated on in more detail in the notes on the balance sheet under asset item ‘Intra-Eurosystem claims’.

 10. Other liabilities

-This item consists of accruals, accounts payable and other liabilities.
-Accruals include e.g. transferable items recorded in connection with the financial accounts and interest payable on repurchase agreements and long-term refinancing operations.
-Sub-item ‘Sundry’ includes e.g. liabilities related to value-added and withholding tax payments as well as salaries and pensions to be paid.
+This item consists of accruals, accounts payable and sundry liabilities.
+Accruals include e.g. transferable items recorded in connection with the financial accounts and accrued interest payable on long-term refinancing operations.
+Sub-item ‘Sundry’ includes e.g. liabilities related to value added and withholding tax payments.

 11. Revaluation accounts

-The item includes unrealised valuation gains arising from the market valuation of foreign currency-denominated items and securities.
+The item consists of unrealised valuation gains arising from the market valuation of foreign currency-denominated items and securities.
 The item also includes revaluations of land and buildings and other valuation differences arising from changes in accounting practice in 1999.

 Under section 20 of the Act on the Bank of Finland, provisions can be made in the annual accounts, if they are necessary for safeguarding the real value of the Bank’s funds or for smoothing out variations in profit and loss arising from changes in exchange rates or market values of securities.
-At the end of 2021, these provisions totalled EUR 5,309.5 million.
-Provisions consist of a general provision, provision against real value loss, pension provision and foreign exchange rate and price difference provision.
+At the end of 2022, these provisions totalled EUR 5,094.7 million.
+Provisions consist of a general provision, provision against real value loss, pension provision, and foreign exchange rate and price difference provision.

-The pension provision is made to cover the Bank of Finland’s pension liabilities.
-These liabilities total EUR 547.7 million, and 105.2% of this amount is covered by the pension provision, i.e. EUR 576.1 million.
-The change in the pension provision consists of a reduction of EUR -0.4 million in the revaluation account and a loss of EUR -5.9 million for the pension fund which was covered by reducing the pension provision.
-At the end of 2021, real estate in the value of EUR 11.0 million was earmarked for covering the pension provision (see ‘Other assets’ in the notes on the balance sheet).
-No specified assets have been earmarked for covering the remaining portion (EUR 564.8 million) of the pension provision.
+The provision for pensions has been established to cover the Bank of Finland’s pension liabilities.
+These liabilities total EUR 569.5 million, and 100.6% of this amount, i.e. EUR 573.2 million, is covered by the pension provision.
+The change in the size of the pension provision during the year consists of a reduction of EUR -0.4 million in the revaluation account and a loss of EUR -2.6 million for the pension fund which was covered by reducing the pension provision.
+At the end of 2022, real estate in the value of EUR 9.9 million was earmarked for covering the pension provision (see note on asset item ‘Other assets’).
+No specific assets have been earmarked for covering the remaining portion (EUR 562.9 million) of the pension provision.
 Instead, these assets are managed as part of the Bank’s financial assets.

 13. Capital and reserves

-In accordance with the Governing Council’s decisions, the Bank of Finland has made available for lending its holdings of securities purchased under the CBPPs, CSPP, PSPP and the PEPP.
-The Bank of Finland has also made available for lending securities belonging to its own investment assets.
-Securities lending operations conducted against collateral other than cash are recorded in off-balance-sheet accounts at the year-end.Cash collateral received in securities lending operations is recorded in on-balance-sheet accounts (see liability item 3 ‘Other liabilities to euro area credit institutions denominated in euro’ and liability item 5 ‘Liabilities to non-euro area residents denominated in euro’ in the notes on the balance sheet).
-Such lending operations with a value of EUR 109.5 million (2020: EUR 744.6 million) were outstanding as 31 December 2021.
+In accordance with the Governing Council’s decisions, the Bank of Finland has made available for lending its holdings of securities purchased under the third covered bond purchase programmes, as well as its holdings of securities purchased under the CSPP, the PSPP and the PEPP.
+The Bank of Finland has also made available for lending securities in its own investment portfolio.
+Securities lending operations conducted against collateral other than cash are recorded in off-balance-sheet accounts at year-end.Cash collateral received in securities lending operations is recorded in on-balance-sheet accounts (see note on liability item 3.
+‘Other liabilities to euro area credit institutions denominated in euro’ and on liability item 5.
+‘Liabilities to non-euro area residents denominated in euro’).
+Such lending operations with a value of EUR 112.2 million (2021: EUR 109.5 million) were outstanding as at 31 December 2022.